viamrobotics/docs/docs/components/board.md

 linkTitle: "Board"
 weight: 20
 type: "docs"
-description: "Explanation of board configuration and usage in Viam."
+description: "Explanation of a board, the signal wire hub component of a robot."
 tags: ["board", "components"]
 icon: "img/components/board.png"
 # SMEs: Gautham, Rand
 ---

-In the Viam framework, a **board** is the signal wire hub of a robot.
+A *board* is the signal wire hub of a robot.

+A robot's board component sends signals to the other hardware components of the robot.

+- Boards have general purpose input/output (GPIO) pins.
+- Through these pins, they can transmit [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation) and other signals.

-It sends signals to the other hardware components, and may or may not also act as the software hub, running an instance of `viam-server` on its CPU.
+The board may or may not also act as the software hub of the robot, running an instance of `viam-server` on its CPU.
-Boards have general purpose input/output (GPIO) pins through which they can transmit [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation) and other signals.

 Some examples of boards include Raspberry Pi, BeagleBone, and Jetson.
 These are all single-board computers (SBCs) capable of advanced computation, including running `viam-server`.
-These all come with built-in GPIO pins.

-Another type of board is a GPIO peripheral such as a Numato GPIO Module, which cannot run `viam-server` itself, but can take input from another computer running Viam and communicate with other hardware components.
+Another type of board is a GPIO peripheral, such as a Numato GPIO Module, which cannot run `viam-server` itself, but can take input from another computer running `viam-server` to communicate with other hardware components.

-Note that a desktop computer does not typically have GPIO pins, so it cannot act as a board without a GPIO peripheral.
+- Note that a desktop computer does not typically have GPIO pins, so it cannot act as a board without a GPIO peripheral.

 ![Image showing two board options: First, running viam-server locally and second, running via a peripheral plugged into the USB port of a computer that is running the viam-server.](../img/board/board-comp-options.png)